An Ancient Faith, Reaching a New Generation, Lived in Holy Community

 What is happening to the Christian church in 21st Century?
 First, it is alive and well!
 God is getting ready to rapture the church.
 All the events we see around the Nation of Israel show all the signs of Jesus' soon to return for his church.
 He has given final warning and America and many other Nations have turned their back on him and he is raising up new sprouts, or small churches to bring new life to the apostate churches in small rural areas, cities and counties to revive those wanting to recommit their lives to Christ.
 In short, just like our political environment of defying God in schools, colleges and traditional churches.
 God is bring judgment to these agencies, churches, and people who are denying Almighty God who created them.
 Enough said!

 We work off a sliding fee scale and as a counseling ministry and we will not turn anyone away because of their economic situation.
 Our fees cover the cost of maintaining an office, supplies, bibles and other religious resources for client education.
+We turn no one away because they cannot pay for services.
 Please bring a bible to all your sessions.
 We are a 501C3 non-profit religious entity and all donations are tax deductible.

 We are licensed NCCA Christian counselors.
 All of our counselors are ordained clergy or commissioned ministers.
 We are not state licensed

 secular counselors, social workers, medical counselors, psychologists or psychiatrists.
 We do not prescribe medication nor advise clients about their medication.
 We work with several doctors in Knoxville because they see the value in Christian counseling over secular counseling

 in getting to the root issues of conflict, individual, couple, children, marital, addiction or relational issues in peoples lives.